What is an Operating Agreement for an LLC in Colorado?

 Effective succession planning within an LLC involves several key elements:

-- Identification of key roles: Recognizing the roles that are crucial for the operation of the LLC and planning for their future occupancy.
+- Identification of key roles: Recognize key positions within the LLC that require planning for future replacements.

 Relation to Member Addition within a Colorado LLC